rust-lang/rust/README.md

 ## Background
-The approach taken is to compile both versions of the crate to `rlib`s and to link them as dependencies of a third, empty, crate.
-Then, a custom compiler driver is run on the resulting crate and all necessary analysis is performed in that context.
+The approach taken is to compile both versions of the crate to `rlib`s and to link them as dependencies of a third, empty, dummy crate.
+Then, a custom compiler driver is run on the said dummy and all necessary analysis is performed in that context, where type information and other resources are available.

 More information on the inner workings will be provided soon.